-The Lake Pleasant and Vistancia Elementary Schools located in the Vistancia Community for example, are both A+ schools.
+The Lake Pleasant and Vistancia Elementary Schools located in the Vistancia Community are both A+ schools.

 Liberty High School boasts an outstanding 96 percent graduation rate and outperforms other schools in the district and the state on measures of math and reading proficiencies of its students.